 Our first bridge lamp was the original brassy metal finish so there was no need to strip or sand.
 It’s best when you can find them unpainted; so much less work!

 * [If you’re looking for some of the things we used, we’ve got you covered (disclosure): Clicking on the affiliate links below means we may receive a commission.
 But don’t worry, you don’t pay a cent more and it helps us make more unique crafts to share with you!
 Thanks for helping to support our blog!]

-Before painting clean with TSP or Simple Green cleaner.
+Before painting, clean with TSP or a much safer Simple Green cleaner.
 Rinse thoroughly with water and let dry completely.
 If the surface is previously painted, sand with fine 220 grit sandpaper or sanding sponge to get into all the crevices.
 Remove all traces of dust.

 To paint the pieces you can spray them vertically or horizontally.
 For the former, wrap wire around any parts that are threaded and hang the pieces to spray them.
 For the tubes, run wire through the length of each and fashion a hook on one end to keep it slipping off.
 Add another hook on the other end to hang it.
 For the latter, a small piece of dowel at each end would allow you to spray it horizontally between two sawhorses and rotate it around as you spray (if the dowel is a tight fit).
 Just set a nail at either end of the dowel so it can’t roll away – but not so close that you can’t rotate it, as shown in the overhead diagram below.